sage-code/maj/verbs.md

 **example 2:**

-* tu raku'bi mi vuza   = you have broken my camera
+* tu raku'be mi vuza   = you have broken my camera
 * tu hodu'ia una dota  = you now hold a dept
 * tu dovu'fu sh gemu   = then you have to pay
 * la dota sonu'fu gemo = the debt will be payed